 This Part I will cover the different legal structures that are available for your charity.
 Specifically, we’ll cover what it means to “incorporate” a charity, and whether you should incorporate as an Incorporated Association or a Public Company Limited by Guarantee.

-If you already know what structure you want, you can skip this article go straight to Part II: Get Registered.
+If you already know what structure you want, you can skip this article and go straight to Part II: Get Registered.

 What does it mean to incorporate a charity?

 Incorporating means that your charity becomes its own legal entity that exists separately to the members.

 The benefits of incorporation include having its own legal identity, ability to sign agreements, limiting liabilities for the members, and so on.
 If you’re thinking seriously about the charity and its long term, you should definitely think about incorporating.

 There is still the option of registering an “unincorporated” charity – however, there are some downsides.
 You’ll be exposed to risks because an unincorporated structure will always be tied to the members individually as it does not have a separate legal identity.
 This means you may be personally liable for any debts incurred or obligations owed if things go south.

 If you decide to go down the unincorporated route, you’ll need to get your rules drafted, set your charitable purpose, and register with Australian Charities and Not-for-profits Commission (ACNC) – please contact us if you need any help with this.